Data protection

 ” Legal basis: Art.
 6 para.
 1 lit. a GDPR (consent), Art.
 6 para.
 1 lit. f GDPR (legitimate interests)

-When you visit, follow, or engage with our LinkedIn company page, LinkedIn processes personal data to provide us with anonymized statistics and insights.
-This provides us with insights into the types of actions people take on our site (known as page insights).
-For this purpose, LinkedIn processes in particular such data that you have already provided to LinkedIn via the information in your profile, such as data on function, country, industry, seniority, company size and employment status.
-In addition, LinkedIn will process information about how you interact with our LinkedIn company page, such as whether you are a follower of our LinkedIn company page.
-With Page Insights, LinkedIn does not provide us with any personally identifiable information about you.
-We only have access to the summarized page insights.
-It is also not possible for us to draw conclusions about individual members using the information from the page insights.
+When you visit our LinkedIn company page, follow this page or engage with the page, LinkedIn processes personal data to provide us with statistics and insights in anonymized form.
+This provides us with insights into the types of actions that people take on our site (so-called Page Insights).
+In particular, LinkedIn processes data that you have already provided to LinkedIn via the information in your profile, such as data on function, country, industry, seniority, company size and employment status.
+In addition, LinkedIn will process information about how you interact with our LinkedIn company page, e.g. whether you are a follower of our LinkedIn company page.
+With the Page Insights, LinkedIn does not provide us with any personal data about you.
+We only have access to the summarized Page Insights.
+It is also not possible for us to draw conclusions about individual members from the information in the Page Insights.
 This processing of personal data in the context of Page Insights is carried out by LinkedIn and us as joint controllers.
-The processing serves our legitimate interest to evaluate the types of actions taken on our LinkedIn company page and to improve our company page based on these findings.
+The processing serves our legitimate interest in evaluating the types of actions taken on our LinkedIn company page and improving our company page based on these findings.

 This is fulfilled by the providers of the social media channels we use, Microsoft, Google and meta platforms (non-HR data).